-What you must pay Services that are covered for you when you get these services Inpatient stay: Covered services received in a hospital or SNF during a noncovered inpatient stay† If you have exhausted your inpatient mental health or skilled nursing facility (SNF) benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient or SNF stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or SNF.
-Covered services include, but are not limited to: Physician services. • Physical therapy, speech therapy, and occupational therapy. • Diagnostic tests (like lab tests). • X-rays. • Radium and isotope therapy, including technician materials and services. • Surgical dressings. • Splints, casts, and other devices used to reduce fractures and dislocations. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body You pay the same cost-sharing organ, including replacement or repairs of such devices. applicable to each Medicare Part B • Leg, arm, back, and neck braces; trusses; and artificial service listed in other parts of this legs, arms, and eyes (including adjustments, repairs, and Medical Benefits Chart for the replacements required because of breakage, wear, loss, or service a change in the patient's physical condition).
-Medical nutrition therapy† This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant There is no coinsurance. when referred by your doctor. copayment, or deductible We cover three hours of one-on-one counseling services for members eligible for Medicareduring your first year that you receive medical nutrition covered medical nutrition therapy therapy services under Medicare (this includes our plan, any services. other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
-If your condition, treatment, or diagnosis changes, you may be able to receive more hours
+Services that are covered for you What you must pay when you get these services Radium and isotope therapy, including technician materials and services.
+Surgical dressings.
+Splints, casts, and other devices used to reduce fractures and dislocations.
+Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices.
+Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes (including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition).
+20% coinsurance Medical nutrition therapy; This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
+If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
+A physician must prescribe these services and renew his or her referral yearly if your treatment is needed into the next calendar year.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.